.png)

 What are the main priorities that have been identified?

-• Add air conditioning throughout the Elementary and High School to provide students with more comfortable learning environments, which have reached close to 80° at the beginning and end of the school year
+Add air conditioning to parts of the Elementary and High School to provide students with more comfortable learning environments, which have reached close to 80° at the beginning and end of the school year

 Voting Information